2010 Korean Grand Prix: Practice

 Per the regulations for the 2010 season, three practice sessions were held, two 90-minute sessions on Friday morning and afternoon and another 60-minute session on Saturday morning.
 The track was dusty when the first practice sessions were held; grip was poor and some drivers went onto the run-off areas after going off the track.
-Hamilton paced the first practice session with a time of 1 minute and 40.887 seconds; almost one-tenth of a second quicker than Kubica.
+Hamilton paced the first practice session with a 1:40.887 lap; almost one-tenth of a second quicker than Kubica.
 Rosberg and Michael Schumacher set the third- and sixth-fastest times respectively for Mercedes; they were separated by Vettel and Button.
 Webber, Nick Heidfeld and the two Williams drivers completed the top ten; Nico Hülkenberg ahead of Rubens Barrichello.
 Hispania driver Bruno Senna spun at turn nine after his left rear suspension failed and stopped on the track without hitting a barrier.
 Grip was improved for the second practice session, in which Webber set a time of 1:37.942—the quickest of the day—despite spinning late in the session.
 Alonso was second-quickest and Hamilton third.
 Kubica set the fourth-quickest time.
 Button, who was sidelined for most of the session with an overheated exhaust, was fifth.
-Massa, Vettel, Vitaly Petrov, Rosberg and Kamui Kobayashi composed the rest of the top ten.
-Sakon Yamamoto in the other Hispania car caused the session to be suspended after spinning and stopping his car at turn sixteen.
+Massa, Vettel, Vitaly Petrov, Rosberg and Kamui Kobayashi made up positions six to ten.
+Sakon Yamamoto in the other Hispania car caused the session to be suspended after spinning and stopping his car at turn 16.

 After discussions with Whiting during a Friday night drivers' briefing, the height of an apex at turn sixteen was increased and the wall in the area was moved back.
-A new apex kerb at turn eighteen was built to stop dirt and stones from accumulating on the circuit, which was extensively cleaned.
+A new apex kerb at turn 18 was built to stop dirt and stones from accumulating on the circuit, which was extensively cleaned.
 Drivers were told they could enter the pit lane from the racing line without incurring a penalty.
 Bridgestone had reported heavy tyre graining during the Friday practice sessions; its Motorsport Tyre Development director Hirohide Hamashima said drivers would face a challenge of looking after their tyres if track conditions had not changed before the race.
 Kubica was quickest in the final practice session; his late lap of 1:37.354 was 0.048 seconds quicker than Hamilton's in second.
 Alonso and Webber were third and fourth.
-Rosberg, who was fifth, slowed at turn fifteen during the session's closing stages; he narrowly avoided a collision with Alonso.
+Rosberg, who was fifth, slowed at turn 15 during the session's closing stages; he narrowly avoided a collision with Alonso.
 The incident was subject to a stewards' investigation; the stewards decided not to penalise Rosberg.
 Massa, Button, Hülkenberg, Schumacher and Sutil completed the top ten ahead of qualifying.
-Vettel was sixteenth; the result of running onto the grass.
+Vettel was 16th; the result of running onto the grass.